-Before you begin the study
+Before you begin the study therapy

-Before you begin study therapy, you will have several tests performed to check whether the study is suitable for you.
-This is called screening.
-Your doctor will review your medical history and the drugs that you are currently taking as well as the previous treatments of your disease to determine whether you can participate in this study.
+You were already found to be eligible for this study.
+Before you begin study therapy, you will have several tests performed to confirm that the study is suitable for you.
+Your doctor will review your medical history and the drugs that you are currently taking as well as the previous treatments of your disease to confirm whether you can participate in this study.